zetu25/moteur-de-recherche/README.md

 - python 3
 - pip
 - npm installed globally if not installed with nodeJS
+- Access-Control-Allow-Origin installed as extension on Google Chrome

 All the following commands should be run within a terminal